negativo/blaster-cms/README.md

 That's what I need to bootstrap my works.

 ###Ongoing
-All the basics need are up, need to be refined.
+All the basic functions are working right now, need some stiling and a lot of page print data in JSON because I was too lazy.

-Te
+I need to set all the json data in their place.

 ##changelog
 	- Refactored Installation (yep another time*3)